pelithne/aks-secure-baseline/09-aks-cluster.md

 Now that the [hub-spoke network is provisioned](./07-cluster-networking.md), the next step in the [AKS Baseline reference implementation for regulated clusters](./) is deploying the AKS cluster and its adjacent Azure resources.

+## Expected results

+* Cluster and all adjacent resources are deployed.
+TODO: Say more.
+* A wildcard TLS certificate (`*.aks-ingress.contoso.com`) is imported into Azure Key Vault that will be used by your workload's ingress controller to expose an HTTPS endpoint to Azure Application Gateway.
+* A Pod Managed Identity (`podmi-ingress-controller`) is deployed to the `ingress-nginx` namespace and ready to be bound via the name `podmi-ingress-controller`.
+  * The same managed identity is granted the ability to pull the TLS certificate from Key Vault.

 ## Steps

 1. Get the already-deployed, virtual network resource ID that this cluster will be attached to.